IBM/cloud-native-starter/documentation/IKSDeployment.md

 $ iks-scripts/create-registry.sh
 ```

+This will create a unique namespace similar to `cloud-native-xxxxxxxxxx` in the Dallas region (us.icr.io):

-The container images we will build next are stored in the Container Registry as `us.icr.io/cloud-native/<imagename>:<tag>` if you didn't change the defaults.
+The container images we will build next are stored in the Container Registry as `us.icr.io/cloud-native-xxxxxxxxxx/<imagename>:<tag>`.

 ### Initial Deployment of Cloud Native Starter